 Imagine that the objective degree of confirmation of the phlogiston theory just prior to noon on April 23, 1787, was 0.51, that of the new chemistry 0.49.
 At noon, Lavoisier performed an important experiment, and the degrees of confirmation shifted to 0.49 and 0.51, respectively.
 Allowing for a time lag in the dissemination of the critical information, we can envisage that there was a relatively short interval after noon on April 23, 1787, before which all rational chemists were phlogistonians, and after which all were followers of Lavoisier.
 (Kitcher, p.
 5).

-Throughout "The Division of Cognitive Labor", philosopher Philip Kitcher envisions scenarios like the above in which the evidence for some theory A begins to slightly outweigh that for some competing theory B (after a period in which B's evidence outweighed A's).
+Throughout "The Division of Cognitive Labor," philosopher Philip Kitcher envisions scenarios like the above in which the evidence for some theory A begins to slightly outweigh that for some competing theory B (after a period in which B's evidence outweighed A's).
 Kitcher contends that while any given scientist would be rational to believe A over B at this point (and investigate narrower hypotheses on the basis of that belief), if we were to allocate the research efforts for the community as a whole “so as to promote the eventual attainment of truth by the community,” we would want a better strategy than all-or-nothing investment in whichever theory has the slightest edge over the rest at the time.

 Notably, Kitcher stipulates that it’s fairly clear to most scientists that the evidence (slightly) favors whichever theory it favors.
 He also explains that a rational truth-seeking scientist will pursue whichever theory they think is better supported by the evidence, since “pursuing a doctrine that is likely to be false is likely to breed more falsehood.”
 Thus, he argues, we can’t get out of the problem by suggesting that some scientists believe one theory and pursue a competing theory, while trying to be correct in both regards (p.
 8).

 This idea is how he distinguishes between “individual rationality,” the abilities and strategies involved in accurate assessment of evidence, and “collective (or community) rationality,” (p.
-6) the actions and strategies involved in bringing a community towards the truth.
-In the cases Kitcher describes, the default version of events is that scientists maximize individual rationality and this leads to the all-or-nothing strategy he considers collectively irrational.
+6) the actions and strategies involved in bringing a community toward the truth.
+In the cases Kitcher describes, the default version of events is that scientists maximize individual rationality and that this leads to the all-or-nothing strategy he considers collectively irrational.

 As an alternative, he suggests that the scientific community would benefit from a culture in which scientists seek to maximize personal gain in the form of credit and recognition for discoveries.
-His argument is that by seeking personal reward, scientists in this scenario would choose to study neglected-yet-plausible hypotheses more often than purely truth-seeking scientists, since the former kind stands to gain greater recognition for being pioneers, while the latter kind is basically stuck to whichever theory has more support from the evidence, since each scientist is studying whatever seems true to them.
+His argument is that by seeking personal reward scientists in this scenario would choose to study neglected-yet-plausible hypotheses more often than purely truth-seeking scientists, since the former kind stands to gain greater recognition for being pioneers, while the latter kind is basically stuck to whichever theory has more support from the evidence, since each scientist is studying whatever seems true to them.

 The community effects of greedy scientists as envisioned by Kitcher are analogous to market effects, allowing the community to value ideas in proportion to their evidential support and plausibility by investing their individual cognitive labor in ways they think will yield results (p.
 18).
 Much of the paper is devoted to testing how these strategies compare mathematically, and leads to the conclusion that the personal-reward-seeking scientists divide cognitive labor more rationally as a group than the individually truth-seeking scientists.